FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/02-gulp-slides.md

 Every time we install a new dependency for our project, it will be added to this file automatically.

+???

+##### bonus info/if students ask:

+_package-lock.json_ is automatically generated for any operations where npm modifies either the node_modules tree, or package.json.

+It describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.

 ---

 # Why Is This Awesome?